ephraimndr/bookshelf/README.md

 Further reading -> https://waraka.gitbook.io/

 This is a fully opensource project built only for the purposes of learning.
-For daily updates follow @ephraimndoro on X
+For daily updates follow x.com/ephraimndoro on X

 Email -> ephraimndoro1@gmail.com